Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Discussion

-The dispersion of $H_0$ for several twisted angles are shown in Fig.~\ref{fig:fig5}, where enlarging of the bandwidth of two low-energy bands is seen with departing $\Theta$ from MA.
-As the lower bands are always isolated from the remote bands by $\sim$50 meV and the screened Coulomb potential is maximally 5 meV~\cite{panThermodynamic2023}, the low-energy physics can be well captured by these two low-energy bands .
+The dispersion of $H_0$ for several twist angles are shown in Fig.~\ref{fig:fig6} with $u_0 = $ 60 meV, where enlarging of the bandwidth of two low-energy bands is seen with increasing $\Theta$ from MA, and the two low-energy bands are always isolated from the remote bands by $\sim$60 meV.
+For the cases considered in this study, the minimum gap between low-energy bands and remote bands is not less than 20 meV while the maximum Coulomb potential is less than 6 meV, as shown in Fig.~\ref{fig:V(0)}.
+Thus, the low-energy physics can be well captured by these two low-energy bands.

 The single-gated Coulomb interaction after Fouriers transformation is

 where